Night of the Eagle: Production

+Writing

+Night of the Eagle is the second of three film adaptations of Fritz Leiber's Conjure Wife, preceded by Weird Woman (1944) and followed by Witches' Brew (1980).

 Richard Matheson and Charles Beaumont were admirers of the novel and decided to adapt it.
 They were paid $5,000 each by James H. Nicholson of AIP, who passed the project over to AIP's regular co-producers, Anglo-Amalgamated in England.
 They agreed to finance, allocating the movie to Independent Artists to produce.
 Producer Albert Fennell bought in George Baxt to work on the script.
 The original script (commenced by Matheson and completed by Beaumont) was published in the Gauntlet Press edition of He Is Legend, a Matheson tribute anthology, but not in the subsequent paperback.

+Casting

-Filming took six weeks.
-Part of the deal of Anglo-Amalgamated financing was that a star play the lead; Peter Cushing was originally meant to star but decided to make Captain Clegg instead.
-Musical comedy star Janet Blair came on board and the male lead was rumoured to have been offered to both Peter Finch and Cushing; Finch turned the part down and Cushing was unwell at the time the film was due to go into production.
+Part of the deal of Anglo-Amalgamated financing was that a star play the lead; Peter Cushing was originally meant to star but decided to make Captain Clegg for Hammer instead.
+Musical comedy star Janet Blair came on board and the male lead was rumoured to have been offered to both Peter Finch and Cushing; Finch turned down the part and Cushing was unwell at the time the film was due to go into production.
 Peter Wyngarde was cast at the last minute.

+Filming

+Filming took place over six weeks, mainly on-location in Cornwall (Porthcurno and St Just in Penwith) and at Elstree Studios.
+The scenes set at the (fictional) university were filmed at Taplow Court in Buckinghamshire.